Cycles

 We expect to be able to produce the same amount of work every working day for an entire year.
 We work the same hours no matter what correlation they bear to daylight hours.
 We try to behave the same, exert the same energy, focus on the same things, no matter the season or the length of the day.

+Instead of making time for rest and recognising the strengths of different stages of our day, week, month, or life, we try to fit square pegs into an ever-changing hole.
 When we can't get the peg in the hole, we feel like a failure.
 We Google "why don't I feel like running 5K every day?" or "how can I be less tired in the mornings?"

 Period ads show women running marathons whilst wearing pads.
 Train station adverts tell us the reason we're tired when it's dark outside and we're on the way to work, to leave when it's dark again, is because we haven't taken flaxseed supplement.
 In so many aspects of life, we're told: consistency is key.